AhmadHijawi/sharepoint-web-components/README.md

 # SharePoint Web Components

-A collection of [web components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) that are designed to be used in SharePoint 2013-2019/Online sites as isolated components, all components are build and compiled in [Svelte](https://svelte.dev/) to provide maximum performance and because [Svelte is the best](https://insights.stackoverflow.com/survey/2021#web-frameworks)
+A collection of [web components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) designed for SharePoint 2013-2019/Online sites as isolated components, these components are build and compiled in [Svelte](https://svelte.dev/) to provide maximum performance and because [Svelte is the best](https://insights.stackoverflow.com/survey/2021#web-frameworks)

 ## Usage